-The SCons man page has more details on using Glob with variant directories (see Chapter 16, Variant Builds, below) and repositories (see Chapter 22, Building From Code Repositories, below), and returning strings rather than Nodes.
+The SCons man page has more details on using Glob with variant directories (see Chapter 16, Variant Builds, below) and repositories (see Chapter 22, Building From Code Repositories, below), excluding some files and returning strings rather than Nodes.

 3.4.
 Specifying Single Files Vs. Lists of Files